 This is the easiest way to achieve better performance.
 Ideally, do a profiling to figure out what kind of resource the environment is running low on.

-Ucommerce offers a gradual way moving roles to their own machine.
-You can start with one and move additional roles as to free up resources as needed.
+Ucommerce offers a gradual way of moving roles to their own machine.
+You can start with one and move additional roles to free up resources as needed.

 SQL Server is usually very resource intensive, and moving it to its own machine is usually a good first step.
 Just move the Ucommerce database to the new server and change the connection string in web.config on the Web Server.
 Read more here.